oliverTuesta/spigisblog-frontend/src/content/blog/300-days-of-code.md

 ## Week 1
 (2024-12-08 to 2024-12-14)

-This week, my focus is on upsolving problems from past Codeforces rounds and revisiting the last ICPC contest I participated in.
+This week, my focus is on solving 1400 - 1600 codeforces problems.

 ### Day 1
 Today I solved 2 problems from the [Codeforces Round 992 (Div.
 2)](https://codeforces.com/contests/2040).
 I also upsolved the third problem.